 Chinese rocket to tumble back to Earth in uncontrolled re-entry

-Experts have said it is difficult to say precisely where and when it will re-enter the atmosphere.
+Beijing says most of the rocket components will likely be destroyed as it descends.

-A large segment of a Chinese rocket is expected to make an uncontrolled re-entry into the Earth’s atmosphere on the weekend, but Beijing has downplayed fears and said there is a very low risk of any damage.
+A large segment of a Chinese rocket is expected to make an uncontrolled re-entry into the Earth's atmosphere over the weekend, but Beijing has downplayed fears of damage on the ground and said the risk is very low.

+A Long March-5B rocket launched the first module of China's new space station into Earth's orbit on April 29.

+Russian space agency Roscosmos predicted the rocket will re-enter after 2330 GMT Saturday south of Indonesia over the Timor Sea.

-Re-entry is expected to be around 2300 GMT on Saturday, according to the Pentagon, with a window of plus or minus nine hours either side.
+The Pentagon gave a time of around 2300 GMT Saturday with a window of nine hours either side.

-Chinese authorities have said most of the rocket components would likely be destroyed on re-entry.
+Chinese authorities have said most of the rocket components will likely be destroyed as it descends.

 "The probability of causing harm... on the ground is extremely low," Chinese foreign ministry spokesman Wang Wenbin told reporters on Friday.

-Although there has been fevered speculation over exactly where the rocket — or parts of it — will land, there is a good chance any debris that does not burn up will just splash down into the ocean on a planet made up of 70 percent water.
+Although there has been fevered speculation over exactly where the rocket -- or parts of it -- will land, there is a good chance any debris that does not burn up will just splash down into the ocean, given that the planet is 70 percent water.

 "We're hopeful that it will land in a place where it won't harm anyone," said Pentagon spokesman Mike Howard.